 The savings screen directly answers the question every Enpal customer has but no current app answers: "Is my investment paying off as promised?"
 It shows total savings since installation, a payback progress bar (€3,240 of €19,800 paid back, on track), and a direct comparison: "Without solar: €187/mo.
 With solar: €31/mo."
 The sales forecast becomes a live benchmark, not a forgotten number from a brochure.

 6Recognition over recallUsers shouldn't have to remember what they were promised at installation and compare it to what the app shows.
-The redesign makes the comparison explicit and persistent — the original sales forecast becomes a benchmark the app tracks against automatically.
+The concept makes the comparison explicit and persistent — the original sales forecast becomes a benchmark the app tracks against automatically.

 Key decisionThe payback progress bar is the most important element.
 It gives users a single, trackable answer to “was this worth it?” that doesn't require any calculation on their part.